jundalisay/spblist/content/en/material/muon.md

 ---

+## What is Muon?

-A muon is a subatomic particle that has a very short lifespan, only 2.2 microseconds on Earth.
+A [muon](https://en.wikipedia.org/wiki/Muon) is a subatomic particle that has a very short lifespan, only 2.2 microseconds on Earth.

 Yet when it comes from outer space, it lasts longer and is able to hit the Earth.